Computer Information Systems - A.A.S.

 • Refer to the table of high school course prerequisites for admission.

-• Transfer students must have a minimum of 2.0 GPA.
+• Transfer applicants must have a minimum cumulative GPA of 2.0.

 PROGRAM REQUIREMENTS (Curriculum 0581-01)